trafiklab/trafiklab.se/content/data/our-data-and-apis/resrobot/resrobot-routeplanner.md

 ### Response

-{% hint style="info" %} Note that an actual response contains more entries and stops - we removed some from this example response since it's only meant to show the structure of the response. {% endhint %}
+{{% info %}} Note that an actual response contains more entries and stops - we removed some from this example response since it's only meant to show the structure of the response. {{% /info %}}

 {{% tabs %}} {{% tab "Json" %}}